-With more than 1,300 students in Communication and Media Studies is a growing and thriving community of students.
+Communication and Media Studies is a growing and thriving community of students.
 From your first year until your fourth year, there will be many opportunities to meet your fellow classmates and get involved in the campus community.

-The Communication and Media Studies program is housed in Richcraft Hall, a stunning building overlooking the Rideau River at the south end of the Carleton campus and a hub for student life.
+The Communication and Media Studies program is housed in Richcraft Hall, a beautiful, modern building overlooking the Rideau River at the south end of the Carleton campus and is a hub for student life.

 On the fourth floor of Richcraft Hall, you will also find the Reader’s Digest Resource Centre, a dedicated space for the School of Journalism and Communication featuring spaces for quiet study and collaborative work.
 Here you will also attend small events, from film screenings to public lectures and professional development workshops.